MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-serverless-node-04.md

 [Previous step: Test the function locally](tutorial-vscode-serverless-node-03.md)

-1. In VS Code, select the Azure logo to open the **Azure Explorer**, then under **Azure Functions**, select the blue up arrow to deploy your app:
+1. In VS Code, select the Azure logo to open the **Azure Explorer**, then under **Functions**, select the blue up arrow to deploy your app:

     ![Deploy to Azure Functions command](media/functions-extension/deploy-app.png)